HiPerCoRe/KTT/Readme.md

 ===========================
 <img src="https://github.com/HiPerCoRe/KTT/blob/master/Docs/Resources/KttLogoColor.png" width="425" height="150"/>

-KTT is an autotuning framework for **OpenCL**, **CUDA** kernels and experimental support for **GLSL** compute shaders.
+KTT is an autotuning framework for **OpenCL**, **CUDA** kernels, experimental support for **GLSL** compute shaders, and a **C++** backend for CPU execution.
 It primarily focus to
-GPU accelerators, but can be used to auto-tune also code for different devices (e.g., CPUs) when OpenCL is utilized.
+GPU accelerators, but can be used to auto-tune also code for different devices (e.g., CPUs) when OpenCL or C++ backend is utilized.
 KTT core is implemented in C++, but version 2.2 allows its usage from Python or loading autotuning configurations from JSON files.
 The C++ core brings high performance, low latency, and allows dynamic tuning (i.e., autotuning during application runtime).

 Main features
 -------------